ritza-co/simpletechguides.com/guides/using-vs-code-amp-code-and-github-for-technical-writing.md

       UseKeychain yes
       IdentityFile ~/.ssh/id_ed25519
    ```
 * Add your private SSH key to the ssh agent with: `ssh-add --apple-use-keychain ~/.ssh/id_ed25519`.
-This will also cause your passphrase to be stored on your Apple key chain so you won't have to enter it every time you want to use it.
+This will also cause your passphrase to be stored on your Apple keychain so you won't have to enter it every time you want to use it.

 This takes care of your private key.
 Next, you will need to add your public key to your GitHub profile:
 * Copy your public key to your clipboard by running: `$ pbcopy < ~/.ssh/id_ed25519.pub`.